A Poem from the Breeze

 The $499 Mac mini

-And so, off I went to the nearest Apple Store in our area (the Palo Alto Apple mini store inside the Stanford Shopping Center, was one of the very first Apple Stores to have the Mac mini on display) to check out this yet new release by Steve and his bright band of engineers.
+And so, off I went to the nearest Apple Store in our area (the Palo Alto Apple Store inside the Stanford Shopping Center, which was one of the very first Apple Stores to have the Mac mini on display) to check out this new release by Steve and his bright band of engineers.

 The squat, 6.5″ x 6.5″ x 2″ aluminum-clad unit with a white-colored top comes with two (2) USB ports -obviously for keyboard and another USB-enabled device that is oh, so, very common in the world of Windows/PC-, one (1) FireWire port -for that much faster iPod/iTunes music and DV transfers -, a 10/100 Ethernet -for that essential, fast Internet-sharing/networking connection -, and the eternally-present, 56K modem port.